Table of Contents

 The WEMAX Nova Ultra Short Throw 4K UHD Laser Projector short throw is a portable, high-performance projector that can project images up to 100 inches without needing a screen.
 The Nova uses laser light sources and an advanced optical system to achieve brilliant colors, sharp images, and high contrast ratios for a vivid picture.

-The Nova has built-in 3D capabilities with DLP Link technology that allows you to connect your mobile devices via Bluetooth or HDMI cable.
+Nova with DLP Link technology that allows you to connect your mobile devices via Bluetooth or HDMI cable.
 It also has built-in speakers, so you don't need to click external speakers if you want to enjoy music or watch videos on YouTube.
 You can control the Nova from anywhere in your home using the included remote control or an app downloaded from Google Play or Apple Store.

 WEMAX Nova Smart 4K Ultra Short Throw Laser Projector